FAMILY FRIENDLY DINING TABLES

 The T5 ceramic dining table by Giulio Mancini for Tonelli features a table top in the company’s new extremely hard-wearing marble-look ceramic glass.
 The innovative material comes in a variety of matt and polished finishes including polished Orobic Grey (image above) and matt Noir Desir (below).

-The unusual angled table legs of the Can Can are available in 40mm thick glass as shown above, or Canaletto Walnut (below) with metal joints in stainless steel, brass or copper and it’s also available in four great sizes from 200cm to 260cm long.
+The unusual angled table legs of the Can Can are available in 40mm thick glass as shown above, or Canaletto Walnut (below) with metal joints in stainless steel, brass or copper.
+It’s also available in four great sizes from 200cm to 260cm long.

 New from Porada, a company that has a passion for beautiful wood is the Quadrifoglio, designed by C. Ballabio.
-It’s a rectangular table with round, solid, recessed legs and a stunning frame in ash, which is also offered with a range of stains from moka to wengé, or matt lacquered with an open pore finish in interesting colours such as Aviation Blue, Pistachio Green, Garnet Red or simply Natural.
+It’s a rectangular table with round, solid, recessed legs and a stunning frame in ash.
+It’s also offered with a range of stains from moka to wengé, or matt lacquered with an open pore finish in interesting colours such as Aviation Blue, Pistachio Green, Garnet Red or simply Natural.

-What gives it its family-friendly credential is the table top ‘insert’ which is also offered in a new ‘rock’ material, including Calacatta, Emperador or matt Oxide Black.
-‘Rock’ is a marble composite which is extremely hard-wearing and non-porous – perfect for large gatherings and festive fun!
+What gives the Porada Quadrifoglio its family-friendly credential is the table top ‘insert’ which is also offered in a new ‘rock’ material, including Calacatta, Emperador or matt Oxide Black.
+‘Rock’ is a marble composite which is extremely hard-wearing and non-porous.
+It’s perfect for large gatherings and festive fun!
 And to maintain the luxurious Porada look all the Quadrifoglio tables are finished with stylish, brushed brass feet.

 As mentioned, one of the things that’s always at the top of the wish list when choosing a new dining table is how many family and friends you’ll be able to accommodate over normal, every day family meals.
-Tables obviously take up lots of room, which is fine if you’ve got it but a bit inconvenient, or even impossible, if you haven’t.
+Tables obviously take up lots of room.
+Which is fine if you’ve got room but a bit inconvenient, or even impossible, if you haven’t.
 So extending tables are the answer.
 And they come in a variety of shapes and sizes.
-And to prove that you really don’t have to compromise on contemporary style some of the newest designs are also offered in an exciting variety of materials and shapes.
+And to prove that you really don’t have to compromise on contemporary style, some of the newest designs are also offered in an exciting variety of materials and shapes.